-The Fund's annual and semi-annual reports provide the most recent financial reports and portfolio holdings.
-The Fund's annual reports contain a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during the Fund's prior fiscal year.
+Additional information about the Fund's investments is available in the Fund's annual and semi-annual reports to shareholders and in Form N-CSR.
+In the annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
+In Form N-CSR, you will find the Fund's annual and semi-annual financial statements.

-You can obtain a free copy of these documents, request other information, or make general inquiries about the Fund by calling the Fund (toll-free) at 1-844-40TERRA (1-844-408-3772), by visiting the Fund's website at www.terrafirmafunds.com or by writing to:
+You can obtain a free copy of these documents, request other information, or make general inquiries about the Fund by calling the Fund (toll-free) at 1-844-40TERRA (1-844-408-3772), by visiting the Fund's website at www.terrafirmafunds.com. or by writing to: